free-ran-ue/free-ran-ue.github.io/doc/doc-develop-note/index.md

 > [!Important]
 > Beleive myself that I can do everything.

+## 20250921 Config Validator

+While using free-ran-ue, validator will be the first guard to check the configurations' information is correct.

+For gNB's validator, it is contributed by [Dan](https://github.com/c9274326).
+Welcome for new  contributor!!

+## 20250919 Xn Interface in Config

+I've integrated all the Xn related information in to `xnInterface` in gNB configs.

+## 20250910 Config Description

+For configurations about gNB and UE, there are clear description for new users.

+## 20250908 ULCL

+free-ran-ue has supported ULCL deployment!

 ## 20250904 Logo and Favicon

 The logo and favicon are designed by [Lily](https://github.com/lilywuuuuu).
 Welcoms for new contributor!!